 On March 12, 2015, the Presidents and Chancellors of the SEC announced Greg Sankey would succeed Mike Slive as Commissioner of the SEC.

-Sankey, 54, first joined the SEC staff in 2002 as Associate Commissioner for Governance, Enforcement and Compliance and later added supervision of the league's championships staff to his responsibilities.
+Sankey, 55, first joined the SEC staff in 2002 as Associate Commissioner for Governance, Enforcement and Compliance and later added supervision of the league's championships staff to his responsibilities.
 He was elevated to Executive Associate Commissioner and Chief Operating Officer for the league office in 2012, becoming responsible for the day-to-day operation of the SEC Office.

-Sankey has been active within the NCAA committee structure, including his current service on the Enforcement/Infractions Working Group created to address recommendations from the independent Commission on College Basketball.
-He has also served on the Division I Legislative Council, Committee on Academic Performance and the NCAA Committee on Infractions.
+Sankey has been active within the NCAA committee structure.
+He has served on the Division I Legislative Council, the Committee on Academic Performance and the NCAA Committee on Infractions, and most recently served on the Enforcement/Infractions Working Group created to address recommendations from the independent Commission on College Basketball